- About Us

 Please note these are samples only and companies are strongly encouraged to complete the SAQ online through EICC-ON.

-One of the most fundamental programs the EICC provides to its members is the Validated Audit Process (VAP).
-Established in 2009, the VAP program has completed more than 2,500 audits.
-As the program has grown it has become more complex, with hundreds of auditors from nine firms executing the protocol in more than 20 countries.
-The current EICC VAP, version 5.1 went into effect in January, 2016.
+One of the most fundamental EICC programs is the Validated Asessment Process (VAP), the leading standard for onsite compliance verfication and effective, shareable assessments.
+Since 2009, EICC members have completed more than 2,500 VAP onsite compliance assessments conducted by independent third-party audit firms that have been approved by the EICC to execute the VAP protocol.
+As the program has grown it has become more complex, with hundreds of auditors from nine firms in more than 20 countries.
+The current EICC VAP, version 5.1.1 went into effect in February, 2017.

-Audits carried out on EICC member facilities and their suppliers' facilities are completed by independent, third-party auditors specially trained in social and environmental auditing and the VAP audit protocol.
-The EICC offers trainings for auditors and corporate audit program managers in VAP audits.
-The trainings are run by internationally-recognized, non-profit supply chain sustainability group Verité at multi-day, in-person trainings that take place several times per year.
+VAP onsite compliance verification carried out on EICC member facilities and their suppliers' facilities are completed by independent, third-party auditors specially trained in social and environmental auditing and the VAP protocol.
+The EICC offers trainings for auditors and corporate audit program managers.
+The trainings are run by the internationally recognized nonprofit supply chain sustainability group Verité at multi-day, in-person trainings that take place several times per year.
 Please see the EICC events calendar for a complete listing of these trainings.

-For additional information about the VAP, including preparatory documents for auditees, please see our VAP page.
+For additional information about the VAP, including preparatory documents, please see our VAP page.

-At this time, EICC members may choose whether or not to use the Validated Audit Process for their supply chain sustainability audits (although they must use the EICC VAP audit protocol for their audits).
-Members that choose not to use the VAP can complete approved customer-managed audits (CMAs) or auditee-managed audits (AMAs) as long as they use an approved third party VAP audit firm, have their auditors approved by the EICC Audit Program Manager, and execute the EICC VAP protocol in its entirety.
+At this time, EICC members may choose not to use the Validated Assessment Process for their supply chain sustainability audits (although they must use the EICC VAP protocol for their audits).
+Members that choose not to use the VAP can complete approved customer-managed assessments (CMAs) or auditee-managed assessments (AMAs) as long as they use an approved third-party VAP audit firm, have their auditors approved by the EICC Assessment Program Manager, and execute the EICC VAP protocol in its entirety.

 For more about how members fulfill their membership requirements in regards to auditing, please visit the EICC membership page.